 Production Philosophy

-On the producer's website, FREEDL Calma is presented as having been inspired by the desire to create a non-alcoholic alternative that matches beer both in taste and functionality.
-The producer describes Calma as an 'AperoBeer', a category it claims as the first of its kind.[1]
+Approach.
+FREEDL Calma is a basil beer brewed in a pale ale style, developed to bring citrus and freshness to the glass.
+According to FREEDL, it was inspired by the desire to create a beverage that matches beer both in taste and functionality.
+The producer positions it within a category it calls 'AperoBeer', which it claims as the first of its kind.[1]

 Composition & Vinification